 This TUPdate looks at the major trends of game-playing in the US and other countries, focusing on Convenience Gamers – the next tier of game-players beyond Dedicated Gamers.
 Also, it examines which types of devices are used the most or least for playing games.
 Further, it investigates whether younger adults play more or less than older ones, and differences in digital media use and subscriptions.

 About this TUPdate

-The analysis in this TUPdate is based on results drawn from the most-recent wave of TUP (Technology User Profile), the 2018 edition which is TUP’s 36th continuous wave.
+The analysis in this TUPdate is based on results drawn from the 2019 wave of TUP (Technology User Profile), which is TUP’s 37th continuous wave.
+Results from previous waves are also included where indicated.
 This survey-based study details the use of technology products by a carefully-selected and weighted set of respondents drawn to represent online adults.
-This specific wave spanned the US, UK, Germany, India, and China.
-From the installed base we focused in on online adults and how they use a Smartphone, PC, or Tablet through a broad collection of activities.
-Through analysis of these results we identified which type of devices they used primarily for these activities.

-Current TUP subscribers may request the supporting TUP information used for this analysis or for even deeper analysis.
+Current subscribers to TUP/Technology User Profile may request the supporting TUP information used for this analysis or for even deeper analysis.
+For example, clients may request similar results outside the US, or within your chosen market subset.
 For more information about MetaFacts and subscribing to TUP, please contact MetaFacts.